junxit/us-congress-bills-115/metadata.md

 - 2018-06-06 — Senate amendment proposed (on the floor): Amendment SA 2349 proposed by Senator McConnell for Senator Murkowski.(consideration: CR S3263; text: CR S3263)
 - 2018-06-06 — Senate amendment submitted
 - 2018-06-06 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2018-06-07 — Message on Senate action sent to the House.
+- 2018-11-28 — Rules Committee Resolution H. Res.
+1160 Reported to House.
+Rule provides for consideration of Senate amendment to H.R.
+88 with 1 hour of general debate.
+- 2018-11-29 — Rule H. Res.
+1160 passed House.
+- 2018-12-20 — DEBATE - Pursuant to the provisions of H.Res.
+1180, the House proceeded with one hour of debate on the Brady (TX) motion that the House agree in the Senate amendment with an amendment to H.R.
+88.
+- 2018-12-20 — DEBATE - The House resumed with debate on H.R.
+88.
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — Mr. Brady (TX) moved that the House agree with an amendment to the Senate amendment. (consideration: CR H10445-10477; text of Senate amendment: CR H10445)
+- 2018-12-20 — On motion that the House agree with an amendment to the Agreed to by the Yeas and Nays: 220 - 183 (Roll no. 470). (consideration: CR H10483-10484; text: CR H10445-10469)
+- 2018-12-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Brady motion that the House agree to the Senate amendment with an amendment to H.R.
+88, the Chair announced that the ayes had prevailed.
+Mr. Neal demanded the yeas and nays and the Chair postponed further proceedings in the legislative day.
+- 2018-12-20 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Agreed to by the Yeas and Nays: 220 - 183 (Roll no. 470).(consideration: CR H10483-10484; text: CR H10445-10469)
+- 2018-12-20 — The previous question was ordered pursuant to the rule.